omiddeeplearning/PETRAS_PowerSPRINT/README.md

 Select both files and extract them using your preferred unzip software.

-Copy the extracted file to the main directory of the source code, Localization of LAAs_General Code.py.
+Copy the extracted file to the main directory of the source code, "Localization of LAAs_General Code.py".

 After completing these steps, you'll have the necessary pre-trained models in place for the IEEE 14-BUS case.
 Repeat a similar process for other cases.